esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 note:
 In this case, you have a script or a notebook, and also an environment (e.g. using Conda or virtualenv) with the libraries you use installed in it.
-This environment is really just a folder on your computer with the libraries in it, and some magic that makes it so that when the script calls a function that is in a library, the library will be found and the function run.
+This environment is really just a folder on your computer with the libraries in it, and some machinery that makes it so that when the script calls a function that is in a library, the library will be found and the function run.

 So, you need to share your script or notebook of course, but the user will also need a similar environment to run it, otherwise those library functions are missing.
 You can